 Step 3: Environmental baseline.
 Run satellite-based land cover analysis at high-risk supplier sites to establish a quantitative environmental baseline.
 Land cover composition data shows tree cover, cropland, built-up areas, and water bodies at each location, providing measurable evidence of environmental conditions.

 Step 4: Risk screening.
-Screen every supplier location for physical climate hazards.
+Screen every supplier location for physical climate risk.
 Flood exposure, wildfire probability, drought risk, and other hazards vary dramatically by geography.
 Risk screening identifies which sites face the most severe environmental threats.

 Step 5: Documentation.
 Compile audit-ready evidence of your due diligence process.
 Supervisory authorities will assess whether companies took “appropriate measures,” which requires demonstrating a systematic, documented approach rather than ad hoc responses.